 What is the SPD Ability Walk 2018?

-The SPD Ability Walk 2018 is the third walk organised by SPD to raise funds in aid of its programmes and services comprising of therapy, vocational skills training, assistive technology, early intervention, day care, employment and educational & social support that enable and empower people with disabilities to be independent and self-reliant.
+The SPD Ability Walk 2018 is the third charity walk organised by SPD to raise funds in aid of its programmes and services comprising of therapy, vocational skills training, assistive technology, early intervention, day care, employment and educational & social support that enable and empower people with disabilities to be independent and self-reliant.

 It provides an opportunity for everyone of different abilities to walk together and serves to promote inclusion and raise awareness of disabilities.
 There be will also be a post-walk carnival where participants can enjoy food, games, activities and stage performances.

-Participants who have signed up for the walk will receive an event t-shirt and drawstring bag consisting of a variety of goodies.
+Participants who have signed up for the charity walk will receive an event t-shirt and drawstring bag consisting of a variety of goodies.
 The walk will cover a distance of 3km and the route will take the participants through our historic Singapore River.